-A new chamber opera Raising Icarus, a collaboration with the composer Michael Zev Gordon, will be performed at the Barber Institute in Birmingham in 2021.
+A new chamber opera Raising Icarus, a collaboration with the composer Michael Zev Gordon, will be performed in Birmingham in 2022.
 Amy, an adaptation of Conrad’s Amy Foster, with the composer Rolf Martinsson, is under commission at the Swedish Royal Opera, date tbc.

 His Selected Poems (2018) are published by Parvenu Press.